abdellatif-temsamani/cryptjs/README.md

 1. Fork the repository
 2. Clone your fork locally
 3. Make your changes or fix bugs
-4. Ensure that tests are passing (if applicable)
+4. Ensure that tests are passing
-5. Submit a pull request
+5. Submit a pull request against the `dev` branch

 ## License